-Program Learning Outcomes

-Senior-Level Course Program Learning Outcomes
+Program Learning Outcomes Senior-Level Course Program Learning Outcomes

-- Apply theory, history, and doctrine to strategic leadership and decisionmaking. - Demonstrate the ability to think critically and creatively through reasoned argument and professional communication. - Demonstrate preparedness as a seapower-minded, joint-warfighting leader by interpreting and planning in an interagency and international environment. - Recognize and apply appropriate decision-making based on the political, organizational, legal, and ethical context. - Develop national and defense strategies across all domains that are informed by the global security environment, innovations, and the evolving character of war.
+- Apply theory, history, and doctrine to strategic leadership and decision making. - Demonstrate the ability to think critically and creatively through reasoned argument and professional communication. - Demonstrate preparedness as a seapower-minded, joint-warfighting leader by interpreting and planning in an interagency and international environment. - Recognize and apply appropriate decision making based on the political, organizational, legal, and ethical context. - Develop national and defense strategies across all domains that are informed by the global security environment, innovations, and the evolving character of war. - Develop as a senior leader with the Profession of Arms.